Ydrnan/qp_plugins_damour/test_newton/README.md

 apply_mo_rotation : subroutine to compute the new MOs apply_mo_rotation_omp : subroutine to compute the new MOs (omp version)

-mat_to_vec_index : subroutine to compute the index of a vector element from matrix indexes vec_to_mat_index : subroutine to compute the indexes of a matrix element from a vector index
+mat_to_vec_index : subroutine to compute the index of a vector element from a matrix index vec_to_mat_index : subroutine to compute the index of a matrix element from a vector index

-mat_to_vec : subroutine to transform a antisymmetric matrix mo_num by mo_num in a vector of size mo_num.(mo-num-1)/2 vec_to_mat : subroutine to transform a vector of size mo_num.(mo-num-1)/2 in a lower/upper diagonal matrix mo_num by mo_num
+/error/mat_to_vec : subroutine to transform a antisymmetric matrix mo_num by mo_num in a vector of size mo_num.(mo-num-1)/2 /error/vec_to_mat : subroutine to transform a vector of size mo_num.(mo-num-1)/2 in a lower/upper diagonal matrix mo_num by mo_num
-The in_mat_vec_index and in_vec_mat_index is equivalent to dv_mat_to_vec and dm_vec_to_mat, the two first ones compute the indexes of the elements

 Calculation procedure :